Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{Sending and Queues}

-Consider the SendPadding event.
+Version 2 of Maybenot provides events for queuing/processing normal or padding data and sending/receiving encrypted packets over the defended tunnel; however, what this means in practice will depend on the details of the protocol with which the framework is integrated.

+Consider the \texttt{PaddingSent} event (padding data queued to be sent).
 That the event is to be triggered as part of performing the scheduled padding action is natural.
 However, how this is implemented in the protocol is not.
-For example, it could be implemented as custom (distinguishable) data that is queued to be sent through the protocol just like other application data.
-Or, it could be implemented as a special type of packet in the protocol that is sent immediately.
-The differences are big, because in the former case the padding would be \emph{queued} up with other application data and in the former turned into a packet and \emph{egress queued} in the network stack heading towards the NIC.
+For example, it could be implemented as custom (distinguishable) data queued to be sent through the protocol, just like other application data.
+However, it could also be implemented as a particular packet type in the protocol sent immediately.
+The differences are significant because in the former case, the padding would be \emph{queued} up with other application data and, in the latter, immediately turned into a packet and \emph{egress queued} (delivered) in the network stack heading towards the NIC.

-From the above it should be clear that the exact semantics of the PaddingSent event is not defined by the framework.
-The same is the case for the NonPaddingSent event.
+From the above, it should be clear that the exact semantics of the \texttt{PaddingSent} event are not defined by the framework; the same is the case for the \texttt{NormalSent}, \texttt{TunnelSent}, and receive events.
 This may or may not matter.
-One possible extension to Maybenot would be to add more types of events, e.g., PaddingQueued and NonPaddingQueued, to allow for more fine-grained machines in some use cases that need to distinguish between these events.
-We opted not to do this for now, since we do not know if it is needed and how well it generalizes to the wide range of possible protocols to integrate with.
+Note that the distinction between queuing (\texttt{PaddingSent} and \texttt{NormalSent}) and delivery (\texttt{TunnelSent}) should, if possible, be made in such a way as to provide benefits during periods of congestion, allowing padding limits to be reached even if packets are dropped or delayed due to network conditions.
+As a rule of thumb, what ``queueing'' entails will depend on the specific protocol that the framework is integrated with, but it should capture any attempt to send data via the protocol, and we expect ``tunnel'' events to occur when data has been passed to some lower layer in the network stack.
+In general, machines that make sense with the selected semantics should be chosen.